You will be able to study these modules:

 - Written Discourse.
 You will consider the relationship between language, other semiotic features and society.
 You will be introduced to theories of discourse analysis and focuses on detailed textual analysis.
 This will enable you to develop a critical understanding of the key concepts involved in Discourse Analysis and of how language reflects, mediates or - arguably - creates our everyday reality.
 You are also introduced to two very important developments in Discourse Studies: Critical and Multimodal Discourse Analysis.
 By exposing you to current approaches to interaction, you should improve your own language production, both oral and written.
 We also hope you will be able to apply some of the theoretical input acquired to your own data.

-- Classroom and Spoken Discourse.
+- Spoken Discourse.
 This offers a general description of spoken discourse looking in particular at classroom discourse.
 It develops a linguistic approach to the analysis of discourse and shows how this can sharpen our awareness of spoken interaction, and in particular of the way teachers and students use language in the classroom.
 This provides us with an approach to a number of issues related to methodology.
 You will take a look at the broad differences between spoken and written discourse and consider the problems of introducing and handling a range of spontaneous discourses in the classroom.

 Understanding Text (Functional Grammar)

 The module introduces the key elements of the influential linguistic theory known as Systemic Functional Linguistics (SFL), an approach developed since the 1960s by the British-born, Australian linguist, Michael Halliday and his colleagues.
 Under this approach, language is analysed as a form of social interaction, and the grammatical description of the language is formulated so as to account for its communicative functionality within particular social and cultural contexts.
 This module examines how systemic linguistics can be applied to a variety of text analysis tasks relevant to different fields such as language and literacy teaching, translation studies, English for special purposes, the language of classroom interaction, media and cultural studies, and critical discourse analysis.